ARpatterns/AppleRealityComposer/AheadStaging/README.md

 * [Instant Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/instant-reaction.md): At start of the scene, the chess pieces are hidden.
   * Event: On start
-* [Conditional Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/conditional-reaction.md): Upon clicking on the red button, it initiates the ahead staging action that places the chess pieces on the board.
+* [Conditional Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/conditional-reaction.md): Upon clicking on the red button, the already added chess figures are unhidden to become visible.
+(Hint: it is not possible toload dynamically new 3D objects into the scene, therefore all objects have to initially be loaded.)
   * _Event_: On tapping

 __Augmentation Pattern__